nosarthur/nosarthur.github.io/_drafts/quotes.md

   very successful people say no to almost everything.  --- Warren Buffett

 > The greatest of all weaknesses is the fear of appearing weak. --- J.B.
 Bossuet

+> Our life is frittered away by detail ...
+Simplify, simplify.
+Instead of three meals a day, if it be necessary eat but one; instead of a hundred dishes, five;
+  and reduce other things in proportion.   --- Henrry David Thoreau